emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

         If the ``User`` event category is not turned on in the :term:`telemetry filter` (via :c:func:`mps_telemetry_set` or
-        :envvar:`MPS_TELEMETRY_CONTROL`) then the string is not sent to the telemetry stream.
+        :envvar:`MPS_TELEMETRY_CONTROL`) then the string is not sent to the :term:`telemetry stream`.
 A label is still returned in this case, but it is useless.

 .. c:function:: void mps_telemetry_label(mps_addr_t addr, mps_label_t label)